medardSvigelj/bulbshare-tech-challenge/README.md

 #### Left side (available space)

  <u>Requirements:</u>
   1. A div of 100% height which allows to scroll on multiple items.
+At all times, only one item should be visible and take the whole height available, except obviously when you switch between items (click on up/down).

   In this case, you can scroll through 2 items: